 /dev/ttyACM1(on Linux) - this is the physical UART interface that can be used to interact with the target's application (e.g. a serial CLI).

-Both DCD-M (pictured on the right) and DCD-S feature the same pinout, documented in the table below.
-They expose both SWD and UART interfaces to the target, where UART is typically used to access the debug serial console of the target.
-DCD stands for Dronecode Debug, and the letters M and S mean medium and small, respectively.
+The DCD-M (pictured on the right) connector pinout is documented in the table below.
+It exposes both SWD and UART interfaces to the target, where UART is typically used to access the debug serial console of the target.

 |1||IN||Target power sense; also can be used to power the target.|